leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: uveitis-symptoms_signs-retina
 - What are the symptoms of uveitis?
+- What is my eye sensitive to light
 - What will I feel if I have uveitis?
 - What does inflammation in the eye feel like?
 - Does inflammation in the eye cause redness?